Concordium/concordium.github.io/source/shared/net/mobile-wallet/create-account-mw.rst

 #.
 Finally, tap **Ok, thanks**.

-Your new account will now be visible on the Accounts page.
-It might take a little while for it to finalise on the chain, but it will soon be usable, if not already.
+Your new account is now visible on the Accounts page.
+It might take a little while for it to finalize on the chain.

 |